San Vicente Boulevard (Santa Monica): Route and addressing

 San Vicente is the northernmost primary thoroughfare in Santa Monica.
 San Vicente begins at Ocean Avenue at Palisades Park (Santa Monica) adjacent to the historic Native American totem pole sculpture of public art, and heads east.
 Continuing through Santa Monica, the route begins to curve south.
 San Vicente enters the city of Los Angeles at 26th Street.
 San Vicente becomes the central thoroughfare in downtown Brentwood, home to many restaurants and popular shops.
 San Vicente curves to the south at the Los Angeles Veterans Administration complex, intersecting Wilshire Boulevard, where it ends, becoming Federal Avenue and continuing south into West Los Angeles.
-The entire route carries a wide median with abundant grass and trees, and its only traffic lights between Ocean Avenue and Bundy Drive are at 7th Street and 26th Street.
+The entire route carries a wide median with abundant grass and trees, with traffic lights only at 7th Street and 26th Street between Ocean Avenue and Bundy Drive.

 Intersections with Ocean Avenue and 7th Street in Santa Monica lead down to Santa Monica Canyon and on to the Pacific Coast Highway.
 The intersection with 26th Street (north) connects with Sunset Boulevard and Mandeville Canyon.
 For most of its length, it runs generally parallel and south of Sunset Boulevard and north of Montana Avenue and Wilshire Boulevard.

 Some navigation systems call this street West San Vicente to differentiate it from the other San Vicente Boulevard that intersects Wilshire 5.5 mi to the east.

 Street numbering increases to the west, beginning with the number 11400 at Wilshire Boulevard.
 The last number on San Vicente Boulevard in Los Angeles' address grid is 13100.
 On the Santa Monica side, the numbering follows that city's grid, beginning at 2600 and decreasing towards the ocean.
 At Ocean Avenue, the road terminates at number 100.

 Features

-San Vicente Boulevard is four lanes wide with a large landscaped median along its entire length, planted with ~120 large Coral trees (Erythrina caffra), along its center.
+San Vicente Boulevard is four lanes wide with a large landscaped median along its entire length, planted with ~120 large coral trees (Erythrina afra), along its center.
 Those in the western section within Los Angeles, between 26th Street and Bringham Avenue, are a designated Los Angeles Historic-Cultural Monument.
 The median is popular with joggers.

 Other features along the boulevard include The Brentwood Country Mart at 26th and San Vicente, and the private Brentwood Country Club and golf course.

 The Santa Monica and Brentwood neighborhoods north of San Vicente Boulevard often have larger properties with distinctive residences.